cb109/hunt_showdown_outfitter/README.md

     ![](docs/debug_screenshot.png)
 - The equip-loadout buttons only work when Hunt: Showdown is running in `Window Mode: Fullscreen` and when you are on the `Roster > Overview` screen.
 - You need to have Chrome or Edge installed on your Windows machine.
+- Empty item slots will be deselected in Hunt when equipping.
+- You can exclude item slots on a loadout using the checkbox, those will be skipped when equipping.
+That way you can e.g. just define tools and consumables as a base-loadout.
+- Shift-Clicking the item checkbox will equip just this item slot in Hunt.
+Useful for debugging loadouts.
+- After uneqipping an item, before equipping the desired item, the `Enter` key is pressed to get rid of a potential `Discard Item` dialog.
 - The last imported/exported file that is openend on launch is remembered in this file: `C:\Users\your-username\hunt_showdown_outfitter.json`

 ### Known Issues

 - When the tool is opened it will auto-load the latest exported/imported file.
 But file handling is still very clunky.
 Remember to export to a file after you have changed something, so that those changes are saved.
-- The tool has no idea about Hunt's items or current state, it just moves the mouse and clicks, so some specific situations are currently not handled:
+- The tool has no idea about Hunt's items or current state, it just moves the mouse and clicks, so some specific situations may not be properly
-  - `Item will be discarded - Yes/No`": This dialog will unfortunately interrupt the equipment procedure
 - Special ammo is not yet supported.

 ### Development